 What SEER Rating Should I Buy in 2019?

-If you are planning to replace your HVAC system in 2019, you probably have lots of questions about the right brand, the right size, and the right price.
-One of the most common questions we hear from our customers is: “What SEER rating should I buy?”
+If you are planning to replace your HVAC system this year, you probably have lots of questions about the right brand, the right size, and the right price.
+One of the most common questions we hear from our customers is: “What does the SEER Rating mean, and what SEER rating should I consider buying?”

 What is a SEER rating?